boecker-lab/docs.sirius.github.io/docs/_pages/account-and-license.md

 features of SIRIUS.

 **Non-webservice-based features** include molecular formula annotation using fragmentation trees and isotope pattern analysis - this is performed on your local computer and no license is needed.
+Some molecular formula annotation strategies (like formula database search) may require a web service connection.

 **Webservice-based features** are essentially advanced structure elucidation features including structure database search with CSI:FingerID, CANOPUS compound class prediction and MSNovelist.